What Buddhism Taught Me About Neuroscience

 Neuroscientists use this term “prediction error” to describe the difference between what we expected and what actually happened.
 This error signal forces the brain to update its model of the world.
 If the mismatch is small, the brain may ignore it or chalk it up to noise.
 However, if the mismatch is large or important, higher-level brain regions are alerted that the model was wrong, and we immediately notice the discrepancy.

-In psychological terms, an unmet expectation creates cognitive dissonance, “the uncomfortable gap between what we expected and what actually occurred”
+In psychological terms, an unmet expectation creates cognitive dissonance (maps to suffering in the Buddhist sense yet again), “the uncomfortable gap between what we expected and what actually occurred”

 In those moments, we viscerally feel that